st-tech/zozo-shift15m/DATASHEET.md

 ##### ```Were any ethical review processes conducted (e.g., by an institutional review board)?
 If so, please provide a description of these review processes, including the outcomes, as well as a link or other access point to any supporting documentation.```

 ##### ```Does the dataset relate to people?
 If not, you may skip the remaining questions in this section.```

+Yes.
+Each instance is a combination of outfits created by an individual and preferred by that individual.

 ##### ```Did you collect the data from the individuals in question directly, or obtain it via third parties or other sources (e.g., websites)?```